chocoyaki/gaas/doc/man/dietAgent.rst

   String representing the LDAP base storing FAST-known services address in the form host:port .

-  [Remark: Remark : DIET must be compiled with FAST ]
+  [Remark: DIET must be compiled with FAST ]

 **ldapMask**
 String specifying the mask registered in the LDAP base.